Our Top 3 Picks

 10. 101 Dog Tricks

 Books on dog training is a great way to connect with your dog and to learn how to handle different situations that might occur.
 Another great thing to do with your dog is to learn tricks!
-This step-by-step guide and training manual provides step-by-step instructions for how to teach your dog fun tricks, like how to sit, lie down, stay, do a high five, roll over and much more.
+101 Dog Tricks is a step-by-step guide and a training manual that provides step-by-step instructions for how to teach your dog fun tricks, like how to sit, lie down, stay, do a high five, roll over and much more.
 Not all tricks are useful when educating your dog, but they can be great fun and surprising party tricks for friends and family.

 Teaching tricks help create a bond with your dog, as you learn to work together and trust one another, which can be useful also when working with problem behaviors.
 Looking for the best book for dog training doesn’t always have to mean finding a book to deal with problems, but it could also be a book like this step-by-step guide and training manual – designed for having fun and learning together.
 You even get to learn how to teach your dog to get a beer from the fridge!